Nazi songs

-Nazi songs are songs and marches created by the Nazi Party.
+Nazi songs are songs and marches created or used by the Nazi Party.
 In modern Germany, the public singing or performing of songs exclusively associated with the Nazi Party is now illegal.

 Background

 There is often confusion between songs written specifically for the Nazi Party, and much older German patriotic songs (from before World War I) that were used extensively by the Nazis and have become associated with them.
 This observation applies above all to "Das Lied der Deutschen" ("The song of the Germans"), written in 1841.
 It became the national anthem of the Weimar Republic in 1922, but during the Nazi era, only the first stanza was used, followed by the SA song "Horst-Wessel-Lied".

 In modern Germany, the public singing or performing of songs identified exclusively with Nazi Germany is illegal.
 It can be punished with up to three years of imprisonment.

 Sturmabteilung (SA) songs

 Many pre-1933 SA songs were based on older German folk melodies, but there were also instances in which SA combat songs copied the melodies of rival Red Front Fighters songs, which were in turn based on Russian marches.
 An example of this is the fascist song Brüder in Zechen und Gruben ("Brothers in mines and pits"), which copied the melody of the communist Brüder, zur Sonne, zur Freiheit ("Brothers, to the sun, to freedom"), whose melody, in turn, belonged to the march Смело, товарищи, в ногу/Smelo, tovarishchi, v nogu ("Comrades, let's bravely march"), which was written in 1895/6 by Leonid Radin in Moscow's Taganka Prison.